SherineAwad/StructureVariations/README.md

 We also use genefuse for calling gene fusions.

 The pipeline uses trimgalore and cutadapt to trim adapters.
 Align the reads using bwa mem.
 Based on the SV tool used, we either sort and index or add readgroups and mark duplicates.
-We use ANNOTSV for annotating the structure variants and SURVIVOR for filtering and merging as needed.
+The pipeline annotates, filters and merges samples.
+As well as visualize the structure variants found into nice plots.

 #### Edit the configfile